 People who view the product page on your site complete an important micro-conversion.
-If you attract people to your product page, you’ll be able to drive more micro and macro-conversions and increase the chances of turning a random visitor into a customer.
+If you attract people to your product page, you’ll be able to drive more micro conversions, which will lead to macro conversion and increase the chances of turning a random visitor into a customer.

 To get more product page visits, try to add links to products to your landing page, blog posts, social media content, etc.

 Content marketing can be an especially effective tool to drive product page views because you can create high-quality content and publish it on third-party sources, redirecting readers to your products.